pipixin321/pipixin321/README.md

 - Email: zhanghuaxin@hust.edu.cn

 💬 **News**:
-- 2023-05-04: One paper about Point Supervised Temporal Action Localization submitted on ACM MM 2023.
+- 2023-05-04: One paper about Point Supervised Temporal Action Localization is submitted to ACM MM 2023.

+- 2023-08-15: One paper about Point Supervised Temporal Action Localization is submitted to AAAI 2024.

 ----